 With the world changing ever so rapidly, it appears that every other nanosecond another new expression is being created, and texting has reinforced the concept that anything can be abbreviated.
 The last thing we need is another acronym or phrase, but I’ve been toying with OOTL, to characterize the vast majority of educators who are Out Of The Loop.

 This week I taught a graduate course and to get a reading on what these students knew and didn’t know, I started the class with an icebreaker.
 I gave a simple list of a dozen or so acronyms and educational phrases for them to define.
 On this list, I included the most popular terms that dominate my PLN (Professional Learning Network).
 The last thing I want to do is contribute another cheat sheet, so here is some of the raw data of what these present day teachers or hope to be educators know:

-Out of eleven students, zero knew what a PLN, PBL, or MOOC were.
+Out of eleven students, zero knew what a PLN, PBL, or MOOC was.